Smurfanki/ai-ml-portfolio/README.md

 > “Physics taught me how to ask the right questions.
 > Machine Learning is teaching me how to answer them.”

-Hi, I’m [Your Name] 👋 — a Physics graduate on a mission to transform curiosity into impact with **Data Science, AI, and Generative Models**.
+Hi, I’m Anki Prakash 👋 — a Physics graduate on a mission to transform curiosity into impact with **Data Science, AI, and Generative Models**.
 This repository is the **map of my journey** — from the very first Python loop to building AI systems that can reason, generate, and scale.

 ---